How Health Insurance Works FOR DENTAL SURGERY (Hospital vs Extras Explained)

 Recovery room care

-Exactly what is covered depends on your policy tier (Basic, Bronze, Silver, Gold) and any clinical categories included, but the key concept is this:
+Exactly what is covered depends on your policy tier (Basic, Bronze, Silver, Gold).

 What Extras Cover Is - And It’s Not Just Dental